 Lines of Credit.
 The Bank has uncollateralized, uncommitted federal funds lines of credit with multiple banks as a source of funding for liquidity management.
-The total amount of the lines of credit was \$87.2 million as of March 31, 2021 and December 31, 2020, and \$35.7 million as of 2019, all of which was available at these dates.
+The total amount of the lines of credit was \$87.2 million as of December 31, 2020 and \$35.7 million as of 2019, all of which was available at these dates.

 First Horizon Line of Credit.
 During 2019, the Company obtained a \$25.0 million line of credit with First Horizon, which was extended in November 2020 and matures in August 2022 (the "Line of Credit").
 The Line of Credit is collateralized by 100% of the capital stock of the Bank.
 The Line of Credit includes various financial and nonfinancial covenants.
 The Line of Credit has a variable interest rate of 90-day LIBOR plus 2.50% with a LIBOR floor of 0.50%, and requires quarterly interest payments.
 The Company utilized \$8.0 million of the Line of Credit in connection with the purchase of East Alabama.
-The balance outstanding as of March 31, 2021 was \$8.0 million.
+The balance outstanding as of December 31, 2020 was \$8.0 million.

 Subordinated Debt Securities.
 In June 2016, the Company issued \$4,500,000 of Fixed-to-Floating Rate Subordinated Notes due July 2026 (the "Notes").
 The Notes bear interest at 6.625% per annum, payable semiannually in arrears on January 1 and July 1 of each year until July 2021.
 Thereafter interest is payable quarterly in arrears at an annual floating rate equal to three-month LIBOR as determined for the applicable quarter plus 5.412%.
-The Company received approval by the Federal Reserve for repayment of the Notes, and we have notified the holders that these Notes will be paid off on June 23, 2021.
-We include the Notes as Tier 2 capital for bank regulatory purposes, and will use drawings under our Line of Credit to pay off the Notes.
+The Company expects, subject to Federal Reserve approval if required, to redeem the notes.
+We include the Notes as Tier 2 capital for bank regulatory purposes.